 Why you’ll love this million dollar bacon

-- If you’ve ever had the bacon at First Watch, you already know how good this recipe is.
+If you’ve ever had the bacon at First Watch, you already know how good this recipe is.
+So good.
 This candied bacon is the perfect balance between crispy and chewy and it’s so easy to make at home in the oven.

-- This version is slightly different, since it uses smoked paprika rather than cayenne pepper to enhance the flavor of the bacon without adding extra spice.
+This million dollar bacon is also a variation of this recipe is featured in Snoop Dogg’s cookbook, but he refers to it as billionaire bacon.
+My version uses smoked paprika rather than cayenne pepper to enhance the flavor of the bacon without adding extra spice.

 - Bacon – Thick cut is the way to go.
 I personally like pecan-smoked bacon the best, but anything you like will work.